 Before you pour the ground coffee into the French press, you need to rinse it with hot water to warm it.
 You’ll also need to boil water for brewing the coffee.

 You will need a long spoon to stir the coffee and break up its top layer.
 You can use any long spoon but it’s best to avoid metal spoons as they may break the glass of the French press if the carafe of your French press is made of glass.

 You can easily find a long wooden spoon or coffee stirrer at a reasonable price so it’s worth the investment if you are planning to make French press coffee often.

 Making the perfect French press coffee needs precise steps, especially with the amount of time required for each step.

 You don’t really have to buy a separate timer for this.
-You can easily use the timer on your cellphone for keeping the time.
+You can easily use the timer on your cellphone to keep the time.

-Now that you’ve gathered all the materials and ingredients, let’s dive into the instructions on how to make French press coffee.
+Now that you’ve gathered all the materials and ingredients, let’s dive into the instructions.

-The first step on how to make French press coffee is to preheat the French press.
+The first step is to preheat the French press.
 This can be done by pouring hot water into the French press and letting it sit for 30 seconds.

 Although optional, it is recommended to preheat both the carafe and the plunger as well.

 A warm carafe is important in order to extract all the flavor into the cup of coffee.
 It also helps to maintain the temperature while the coffee is brewing.